 Our children are blessed to have dedicated teachers who are not only teaching their faith to their students, but living their faith as well.

-Corpus Christi has joined with Brown Memorial and Memorial Episcopal for the Tri-Church Youth Group.
-Students in grades 6-12 gather once a month for a community meal followed by games, activities, and small group discussions around a central topic.
-Meetings are typically the 4th Sunday of the month from 5:30 PM until 8:00 PM.
-Currently, we are meeting at Memorial Episcopal, just a few blocks away at 1407 Bolton Street.
+Corpus Christi has joined with Brown Memorial and Memorial Episcopal for Sunday Night Live!
+Students in grades 5-12 gather once a month for a community meal followed by games, activities, and small group discussions around a central topic.
+Meetings are typically the 4th Sunday of the month from 6:00 PM until 8:30 PM at one of the three churches.
 Students attend many of the different schools in Baltimore, so everyone is most likely to see someone they know!

 The Rite of Christian Initiation of Adults (RCIA) is the process by which adults become Christians in the Catholic Church through the sacraments of initiation: Baptism, Confirmation, and the Eucharist.
 It also serves as a means for those Christians who have been baptized in other traditions to enter into full communion with the Catholic Church and to receive the sacraments of Confirmation and the Eucharist.